DTE Energy outage map: Here's how to check it

-DTE Energy is dealing with thousands of power outages on Saturday after storms moved through the area.
+DETROIT - DTE Energy is dealing with thousands of power outages after storms rolled through southeast Michigan Friday and Saturday night.

-Storms on Friday and again on Saturday caused more than 70,000 power outages in Southeast Michigan.
+On Sunday morning the company said 375,000 of its customers were without power as a result of the storms.

 How to check the outage map